Otávio (footballer, born 1995): Porto

 On 1 September 2014, even though it was originally thought the transfer had cost €5 million, Otávio joined FC Porto as a free agent after Internacional ceded his federative rights, and signed a five-year contract with a €50 million buyout clause.
 He was initially assigned to the reserve team, who competed in the Segunda Liga.

 In the last day of the 2015 January transfer window, Otávio, Ivo Rodrigues and Leocísio Sami were loaned to Vitória SC in the Primeira Liga.
 He made his debut in the competition on 8 February by playing 30 minutes in a 0–1 home loss against Belenenses, and scored his first goal in the last matchday of the campaign to help the visitors beat Académica de Coimbra 4–2.

 The deal was extended for the entire 2015–16, and his performances while on loan earned him a contract extension with Porto subsequently.
 He made his competitive debut for the latter on 12 August 2016, starting in the 3–1 away defeat of Rio Ave.

 Otávio won the Portuguese League at the end of his second season, contributing two goals from 15 appearances.
 He was sidelined for several weeks during the tournament, due to injury problems.

 During the 2019–20 campaign, Otávio featured in 48 games and scored two goals, helping the team conquer the double.
 As a result, he was included in the league's Best XI.

 Al Nassr

 On 22 August 2023, Saudi Pro League side Al Nassr announced the signing of Otávio on a three-year contract, after activating the player's €60 million release clause, making him both the most expensive player in the Saudi club's history and Porto's highest ever sale.

 Al Qadsiah

 On 9 September 2025, Otávio signed for Al-Qadsiah on a two-year deal.

+Loan to Al-Rayyan

+On 4 September 2026, Otávio joined Qatar Stars League club Al-Rayyan on a one-season loan, with an obligation to buy.